Aizenz/aizenz.github.io/src/data/about.md

   - Don't know what is Yo-Yo?
 Check [this](https://www.youtube.com/watch?v=nakI7otES74) video.
 - Reading & History & Philosophy
   - Current reading: *The Protestant Ethic and the Spirit of Capitalism*
-- PC
+- PC DIY:
+  - Enjoy in making Compact ITX case.
+  - Experienced in hand-made water cooling system
+- Ramen, all kinds of

 # Fun facts

+* My education process: Chemistry-> Engineering -> Economics -> Business Analytics -> ?
+* I started teaching piano since I was ten years old.
+My first student was a high school student who is 7 years older than me.
+* I made a chemical boom when I was 13.
+* I will try to sing some **polyphonic music pieces** when I was walking.
+* I own a piano shop.
+* I finished all undergranduate level chemistry courses before I entered University and then just changed the major.
+* I am the first generation of university student.

 # I dream of

-- Buy a Steinway [Model D](https://www.steinway.com/pianos/steinway/grand/model-d) concerto grand piano -> Worth 400,000 CAD excluded tax.
+- Buy a Steinway [Model D](https://www.steinway.com/pianos/steinway/grand/model-d) concerto grand piano
--
+- Build my own lab from melting mine stones to manufacture eletronics